Recount upholds GOP win in contested Virginia House race

 RICHMOND, Va.
 (AP) — A recount for a Virginia state House seat upheld the Republican candidate’s victory on Wednesday, cementing what will be a 52-48 majority for the GOP when the chamber convenes in January.

 A court certified that Republican A.C.
 Cordoza had defeated Democratic Del.
-Martha Mugler in the race for the 91st District in the Hampton Roads area.
+Martha Mugler in the race for the Hampton Roads-area 91st District seat.

 People are also reading…